jkbz64/Zadymka/README.md

-git clone --recursive https://github.com/jkbz64/Zadymka.git cd Zadymka mkdir build && cd build cmake .. make -j4
+git clone --recursive https://github.com/jkbz64/Zadymka.git cd Zadymka mkdir build && cd build cmake .. //-DDEMO=ON to enable demo -DTESTS=ON to enable tests make -j4
-// Optionally run demo, check demo directory for code lua init.lua
+// Optionally run demo if enabled lua demo/init.lua
+// Or run tests
+busted .
 ```

 ## Usage
-Zadymka is a lua module, so you can just copy libraries along with Zadymka and `require("Zadymka")` in your lua code.
+Zadymka is a lua module, so you can just copy libraries along with Zadymka.so/dll and `require("Zadymka")` in your lua code.
-Remember to use function `init` before using other library features.
+Remember to use function `init` at the start of your program.

 ## Tests
 If you want to run tests you will need to generate `cmake .. -DTESTS=ON` and install busted lua library.